LOGIN

 Comprehensive RFP Evaluations:

 MiCTA’s RFP evaluation and analysis is a multi-phase scoring process.
 Evaluators subjectively score responses based on the weighted criteria as published in the RFP.
 The consolidated weighted score percentage becomes the vendor’s "total cost value" ratio.
-The cost value ratio is applied to each vendor’s cost proposal, which assists in determining the Endorsed (best value) or Approved (very good value) award recommendations.

 Back to Top